topo-gps/ios-manual/en/settings/routes.rst

 Routes
 ======

-In the section 'Routes' in the :ref:`settings <ss-settings>` you can determine the behavior of :ref:`route distance markers <ss-settings-route-distance-markers>`, :ref:`route course markers <ss-settings-route-course-markers>`, and :ref:`spoken instructions <ss-settings-spoken-instructions>`.
+In the section 'Routes' of the :ref:`settings <ss-settings>` you can determine the behavior of :ref:`route distance markers <ss-settings-route-distance-markers>`, :ref:`route course markers <ss-settings-route-course-markers>`, and :ref:`spoken instructions <ss-settings-spoken-instructions>`.

 .. _ss-settings-route-distance-markers: